Generating virtual camera views using generative networks

 Approx £21,000 per annum with an enhanced stipend of £20,000 per annum.
-A directly funded project available to European/UK students only.
+A directly funded project available to UK students only.

 Funding sourceResearch Councils UK via the BBC